ani1609/Spendwise/README.md

 nodemon start
 ```

-The server will be running at http://localhost:3000
+The server will be running on http://localhost:3000